-I specialize in detailed reproductions of antique sewing furniture, including thread spool caddies (also known as cotton reel stands or holders), spool cabinets, and sewing stands.
-I also specialize in furniture grade quilt racks and custom wall mounted quilt hangers in a variety of hardwoods and design styles, all designed to be compatible with formal furniture.
+I specialize in detailed reproductions of antique sewing thread spool caddies (also known as cotton reel stands or holders).
+I also specialize in custom wall mounted quilt hangers designed to be compatible with formal furniture.

 ALL OF THE ITEMS THAT I OFFER FOR SALE ARE HAND MADE BY ME HERE IN NEW JERSEY.